-A. Knowledge and understanding
+Knowledge and Understanding

-Having successfully completed this programme you will be able to demonstrate knowledge and understanding of:
+On successful completion of this programme you will have knowledge and understanding of:

-- A1. the concepts and techniques that are required for the creation and development of enterprise through entrepreneurial activity in different regional and national contexts: - A2. understand complexity in the development of enterprise and the techniques and approaches that foster and support creativity and enterprise within individuals and organisations.
+- A1. the concepts and techniques that are required for the creation and development of enterprise through entrepreneurial activity in different regional and national contexts; - A2. understand complexity in the development of enterprise and the techniques and approaches that foster and support creativity and enterprise within individuals and organisations.

-Teaching and learning methods
+Teaching and Learning Methods